CSRD Deadlines 2025–2028: Which Phase Applies to Your Company

 - You are in the reporting period now.
 Prioritise getting your GHG accounting infrastructure operational — Scopes 1, 2, and a spend-based Scope 3 baseline

-- Conduct (or finalise) your double materiality assessment to define which ESRS standards apply
+- Conduct (or finalise) your double materiality assessment to define which ESRS standards apply.
+Use our free DMA tool to generate a preliminary materiality matrix.

 - Engage your external auditor on expectations for limited assurance